Skip to content

 Parameters:

-• time_range data are taken for this time range; only ts_from and ts_to are used; step is always determined by the system, depending on data available for the given period
+are used; the step is always determined by the system, depending on data available for the given period. -

-• interface network interface to show data from; usually, there's "lo" for loopback interface, others are system dependent
+: Network interface to show data from; usually, there's "lo" for loopback interface, others are system-dependent.

 This query returns the following data for the selected network interface: